oijkn/aws-nuke-exporter/README.md

 ### Arguments

 - `path-to-aws-nuke-output`: The file path where AWS Nuke output is stored.
 - `-f, --format [json|csv]`: The output format.
-Choose between JSON and CSV.
-Default is JSON.
+Choose between JSON and CSV (default: JSON).
-- `-d, --destination`: The path where the exported file will be saved.
-Optional.
+- `-d, --destination`: The path where the exported file will be saved (optional).
+- `-q, --quiet`: Run in quiet mode, no logs will be printed to stdout (default: False).
+- `-v, --version`: Prints the version of the tool.

 ### Examples